BjAlvestad/vscode-simatic-scl/README.md

 This is an extension that provides an LSP for the SCL language.
 It is still in early development, and ***not ready for use***, but cross reference support for local variables, UDTs and FBs is already implemented.

+Since this extension is providing a language server, which has not been optimized yet, you should expect a performance impact.
+If you are only interested in the syntax highlighting, which would give no performance impact, then use the extension [Gunders89.vscode-scl](https://marketplace.visualstudio.com/items?itemName=Gunders89.vscode-scl) instead.
+His extension also provides snippets, which this extension currently does not (although this extension will give scoped auto-complete, at a performance cost, which his does not).

 The following major things have not been implemented yet:

 - Several built in functions not yet added (but framework for built-ins and many functions were added in 0.0.4).